Part of the Accessibility audit

 Can I have more than one H1?

 Technically yes, but best practice is one H1 per page.
-Multiple H1 tags dilute the main topic signal for both screen readers and search engines.
+More than one dilutes the main topic signal for screen readers and search engines.
+If you have multiple major sections, use H2 for each.

 Does heading order affect rankings?

-Headings help search engines understand content structure.
-A clear hierarchy makes it easier for them to identify your main topic and subtopics.
-It is not a direct ranking factor but contributes to content quality signals.
+Headings help search engines understand your content structure.
+A clear hierarchy makes it easier for Google to identify your main topic and subtopics.
+It is not a strong direct ranking factor but contributes to content quality signals.

 What if my CMS template uses wrong heading levels?

-Edit the template to use the correct heading level.
-If you cannot change the template, override the heading in individual pages.
-The HTML heading level should match the content hierarchy, not the visual size.
+Edit the template to use the correct level.
+If you cannot change the template, override it on each page.
+The heading level should match the content hierarchy, not the visual size.

 Can I check headings without signing up?

 Yes.
-The free audit checks heading hierarchy as part of a full seven-category scan.
-No signup required.
+The free audit checks heading order in a full seven-category scan.
+No signup needed.

 Why does skipping H3 matter if H4 looks fine?

 Screen reader users navigate by heading level.
-They expect H3 to come after H2.
+They expect H3 after H2.
 A skip from H2 to H4 makes them think they missed a section.
-The visual appearance is irrelevant to assistive technology.
+Visual appearance does not matter to screen readers.

 Check your heading structure now